Control loop

-A control loop is the fundamental building block of control systems in general industrial control systems and industrial control systems in particular.
+A control loop is the fundamental building block of control systems in general and industrial control systems in particular.
 It consists of the process sensor, the controller function, and the final control element (FCE) which controls the process necessary to automatically adjust the value of a measured process variable (PV) to equal the value of a desired set-point (SP).